 Maps and Statistics

 This sheet, excerpted from the State of Nevada report, shows the number of casks, by road and rail, that would be shipped from each state under a full-scale atomic waste transportation program.
-Here is the cover page of that report, for citation purposes.
+The cover page of that report for citation purposes.

 Thank you to everyone who participated in the October 27 launch of the Stop Fukushima Freeways Campaign!
 The response was terrific, with articles appearing in media outlets across the country.
 Here is a partial list: